 If we fail to satisfy the Annual Distribution Requirement or fail to qualify as a RIC in any taxable year, unless certain cure provisions apply, we will be subject to tax in that year on all of our taxable income, regardless of whether we make any distributions to our stockholders.
 In that case, all of our income will be subject to corporate-level federal income tax, reducing the amount available to be distributed to our stockholders.
 In contrast, assuming we qualify as a RIC, our corporate-level federal income tax should be substantially reduced or eliminated.
-See "Election to be Taxed as a RIC" above for more information.
+See "Election to be Taxed as a RIC" above for more information

 If we are unable to maintain our status as a RIC, we would be subject to tax on all of our taxable income at regular corporate rates.
-We would not be able to deduct distributions to stockholders, nor would they be required to be made.
-Distributions would generally be taxable to our stockholders as distribution income eligible for the 15% maximum rate to the extent of our current and accumulated earnings and profits.
-Subject to certain limitations under the Code, dividends paid by us to corporate distributes would be eligible for the dividends received deduction.
+We would not be able to deduct distributions to stockholders, nor would distributions be required to be made.
+Distributions would generally be taxable to our stockholders as ordinary distribution income eligible for the 15% maximum rate to the extent of our current and accumulated earnings and profits through tax years ending 2012, unless extended by the U.S. Congress.
+Subject to certain limitations under the Code, dividends paid by us to corporate distributees would be eligible for the dividends received deduction.
 Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis in our common stock, and any remaining distributions would be treated as a capital gain.